 A Master’s thesis is a substantial work that demonstrates original scholarship in your field.

 In its final form, your thesis should be suitable for publication in a scholarly journal and/or presentation at an academic conference.
-While it might originate from an idea you explore in a previous course project, the final thesis will be the result of new research, substantive revision, and significant expansion, as developed under consultation with your adviser.
+While it might originate from an idea you explore in a previous course project, the final thesis will be the result of new research, substantive revision, and significant expansion, as developed under consultation with your Director.

 One of the first tasks associated with your thesis is choosing an appropriate topic.
 You can (and should!) be thinking about this throughout your education at Signum University.